ab-a/Rapp-Extensions/README.md

 $GUID = retrieveGUID -Folder "$env:USERPROFILE\AppData\Roaming\Microsoft\Workspaces"
 ```

 The function `deployApplication` is the central function and the only you'll call in the main function.
-It take 4 parameters :
+It take 4 arguments :

 - __`Path`__
 - __`Application`__